 Establishment and functions

-The Library is one of the departments forming the Directorate of Information Services and is headed by a Director, who reports to the Principal Director, Information Services.
+The Library is one of the departments forming the Directorate of Information Services and is headed by a Director, who reports to the Chief Director, Information Services.
 The library was established in in 1923, making it one of the oldest departments.

 The main function of Parliament of Zimbabwe library is to contribute towards the management and timely delivery of valuable, reliable and relevant information services to Senators, Members of The National Assembly, Officers of Parliament and the public they represent.